Get insider access

 5. Best Budget Wireless Earbuds

 The JBL Vibe Buds True Wireless are the best Bluetooth earbuds in the budget category that we've tested.
 These earbuds are decently comfortable and have a good build quality.
 With a battery life of just over eight hours, they'll last the workday without needing a top-up, and their IP54 rating against dust and water exposure makes them well-suited for weekends on the go.
-Unlike the Anker Soundcore Space A40 Truly Wireless, they don't have an ANC system and won't cut out the deep rumble from bus and plane engines, though they do a better job at isolating you from office-type noise, like background chit-chat or whiny A/C units.
+Unlike the Anker Soundcore Space A40 Truly Wireless, they don't have an ANC system and won't cut out the deep rumble from bus and plane engines, though they do a better job at isolating you from higher-frequency noise, like background chit-chat or whiny A/C units.

 See our review